Toronto Paramedic Services: History

-The Metropolitan Toronto Department of Ambulance Services was created in 1975, and absorbed the five remaining private ambulance companies and single provincial service, providing a single, unified ambulance service in Metro Toronto.
+The Metropolitan Toronto Department of Ambulance Services was created in 1975 under the leadership of John Dean, and absorbed the five remaining private ambulance companies and single provincial service, providing a single, unified ambulance service in Metro Toronto.
 Known colloquially as Metro Toronto Ambulance or simply Metro Ambulance (although never its official name) the service provided ambulance services from 1975 to 1998.

 Metropolitan Toronto was restructured during 1998, transforming it from a regional government overseeing six member municipalities into a single, unified city, and many municipal and regional services were restructured as a result.
-Metro Ambulance became Toronto Ambulance then Toronto Emergency Medical Services in order to reflect its evolving role from primarily a provider of medical transportation to an actual provider of medical care.
+Metro Ambulance became Toronto Ambulance then Toronto Emergency Medical Services in 1998 under the leadership of Chief Ron Kelusky, in order to reflect its evolving role from primarily a provider of medical transportation to an actual provider of medical care.
+It was at that time that the service undertook a rebranding with the unique forward facing A on all of its vehicles.

 The service introduced its first paramedics in 1984 (although experiments in pre-hospital advanced life support actually began in 1969).
-Toronto EMS introduced many other innovations, including the concept of dedicated ground-based critical care transport ambulances, as well as many specialty support units described in this article, many of which were originally conceived and pioneered by the service.
+Toronto EMS introduced many other innovations, including the concept of dedicated ground-based critical care transport ambulances in 1998, as well as many specialty support units described in this article, many of which were originally conceived and pioneered by the service.

-As of April 2005, the departments and commissioners were replaced by divisions under the City Manager (and Deputy Managers).
+As of April 2005, the departments and commissioners were replaced by divisions under the city manager (and deputy managers).
 Toronto EMS now operates under the city's Emergency Medical Services Division.
-It is the largest municipal EMS operation in Canada.
+It is the largest municipal EMS operation in Canada and at the time was led by Chief Bruce Farr.

 In July 2014, Chief Paul Raftis announced that as part of a rebranding effort, Toronto EMS will change its name to Toronto Paramedic Services.
 The change follows a national trend and drive for the adoption of Paramedic as the publicly recognized title for prehospital emergency care providers.
 On October 1, the new name came to effect.